 This is why we also think about ensuring people who do have mental health issues can access good quality care and are included in their communities.

-The World Health Organisation estimates that around 1 in 4 people will have a mental health issue that would benefit from treatment at some time in their life.
+The World Health Organisation estimates that around one in four people will have a mental health issue that would benefit from treatment at some time in their life.
 Unfortunately, people often feel they need to hide these issues so they are not talked about, but in fact most of us will know several people who have lived with mental health issues at some time.

 More than 400 million people around the world have a mental health issue that causes a significant impact on their lives, and 85% of these live in the poorer countries in the world.
 Mental health is a development issue!

-Although often invisible, mental conditions like schizophrenia often result in profound loss of function, with people finding it difficult to continue at work, or social roles.
-This is largely because workplaces and communities often do not provide the support people need to contribute to society in a meaningful way as they would like, and instead create barriers to inclusion.
+Mental conditions like schizophrenia are considered ‘invisible’ but they often result in profound loss of function, with people finding it difficult to continue working and living their day-to-day lives.
+This is largely because workplaces and communities often do not provide the support people need to contribute to society in as meaningful a way as they would like, and instead creates barriers to inclusion.

-These kinds of barriers in society mean that mental health issues are similar to other disabilities as it often results in people not being able to participate in society, as they would like to, and instead experience stigma, discrimination and barriers to being included.
+These kinds of barriers mean that mental health issues are similar to other disabilities, as it often results in people not being able to participate in society, as they would like to, and instead experience stigma, discrimination and barriers to being included.